hansehe/PikaBus/docs/guidelines_amqp.md

 ## Queues
 A queue is the temporary storage of a message.
 All queues should be unique to every consumer context.

-Standard queue naming used by may be:
-- `<ServiceName>_Queue`

 ## Exchanges
 An exchange is the message switch on the message broker.
-It routes incoming messages to subscribing queues based on the message topics.
+It routes incoming messages to subscribing queues based on message topics.

 ### Direct Exchanges
 A direct exchange matches the whole topic with subscribing queues.
 Thus it is used to send a message with the `command` pattern to a single receiver, as a `one-to-one` exchange.